Wellness in a Culture of Addiction

 How does an addict reclaim their will to become healthy?
 How does one find the courage to transform?
 Though elusive, healing begins with a commitment to feel and embrace our wounds.
 All addictions are rooted in trauma experiences and/or life crises that have never been loved, owned and integrated.
 Robin and The Sustainable Love healing team have developed Soul Alchemy ™, a spiritual healing process that activates an individual’s empowerment for the soul-body partnership.
 Through emotional/somatic energy processes and soul dialog, people recognize, acknowledge and receive the gift of their addictions as an aspect of the soul's growth.
 In this workshop we will learn about the principles of Soul Alchemy ™, have an experience of soul-partnership and empowerment, and have fun!Robin Duda

-The Guts to Stand Up for Yourself by Lee Cartwright
+The Guts to Stand Up for Yourself by Lee Cartwright - SOLD OUT

 The enteric nervous system is the intrinsic neurological network of the gastrointestinal tract, extending all the way from the esophagus down to the rectum.
 The enteric nervous system is often called the ‘second brain’ because it can actually override instructions from the brain in your skull.
 Even though the enteric nervous system contains more neurons than the sympathetic and parasympathetic nervous systems combined, trauma models scarcely mention it.
 This is unfortunate because an optimally functioning ‘second brain’ is pivotal to breaking vicious cycles of trauma reenactment.
 It is often a gut-level awareness that provides the inspiration to take appropriate risks, to break away from the status quo, to change one’s life for the better.
 This workshop introduces the fundamental nature of the enteric nervous system, its role in trauma reenactment as well as practical exercises to make the ‘gut brain’ an invaluable resource in breaking trauma cycles – in truly providing 'the guts to stand up for yourself.'Lee Cartwright